dnsimple/dnsimple-support/content/articles/what-is-certificate-authority.md

 ---
+meta: A certificate authority is a trusted entity that issues digital certificates.
 title: What is a Certificate Authority?
 excerpt: A certificate authority is a trusted entity that issues digital certificates.
 categories: